Hannah-Bleck/codecademy-Art-Inspo-Generator/README.md

 # codecademy-Art-Inspo-Generator
-A JavaScript project with aim to randomly generate a message
+##A Codecademy JavaScript project with goal to randomly generate a message.

+The randomly generated response will return a combination of:
++ thing (plural or singular)
++ an action
++  and one to three descriptors